Trusted WordPress tutorials, when you need them most.

 How to Add a Line Break in WordPress (New Line Spacing)

-We will show you how to add space between blocks in the block editor, and then we will cover how to change the line spacing in your theme if you’re not happy with the results.
+We’ll show you how to add space between blocks in the block editor, and then cover how to adjust line spacing in your theme if you’re not happy with the default results.

 When you press the Enter key for Windows or the Return key for Mac on your keyboard to add a line break, WordPress considers it as a new paragraph.